 CANOPY-A was a randomised, double blind, placebo-controlled study designed to evaluate the efficacy and safety of canakinumab compared with placebo as an adjuvant therapy in NSCLC.
 The rationale for CANOPY-A arose after a finding from data obtained in the CANTOS trial, designed to examine the role of canakinumab in preventing further myocardial infarction, stroke, or cardiovascular death in patients with elevated C‐reactive protein.

 While CANTOS observed how anti-inflammatory therapy targeting the interleukin-1β innate immunity pathway, led to a significantly lower rate of recurrent cardiovascular events than placebo, the authors also noted a dramatic reduction in the number of incident cases of lung cancer.

 Canakinumab is a human immunoglobulin monoclonal antibody with a high affinity and specificity for IL-1β, blocking its interaction with the IL-1 receptor.
 Furthermore, it has been suggested that IL-1β inhibition might represent an effective anti-tumour therapy.
 Therefore, Novartis considered that there was a potentially sound rational to examine the role of their monoclonal antibody as a cancer therapy.

-Commenting on these findings in the press release, Jeff Legos, Executive Vice President, Global Head of Oncology & Haematology Development, Novartis, said ‘While we are disappointed CANOPY-A did not show the benefit we hoped for, every trial generates scientific evidence that supports future research and development, and we look forward to continuing to pursue new therapeutic options for people living with lung cancer, whose needs remain urgent and significant.’
+Commenting on these findings, Jeff Legos, Executive Vice President, Global Head of Oncology and Haematology Development, Novartis, said: ‘While we are disappointed CANOPY-A did not show the benefit we hoped for, every trial generates scientific evidence that supports future research and development, and we look forward to continuing to pursue new therapeutic options for people living with lung cancer, whose needs remain urgent and significant.’